Zaptons/TapCap-bot/README.md

 A quick and easy TapCap game bot, sorry Clix

+Hopefully this acts as a guidline for how you can eventually combat this

 ## Features

 * Uses `Function.prototype.bind` hooking to intercept the game's internal Player and Scene objects without exposing global variables.